dustinpfister/blog_posts/_posts/canvas-example-image-limits.md

 ### 1.4 - Draw to a canvas

-Included in the collection of methods is a methods that can be used to draw an image in chunk format to a given canvas.
+Included in the collection of methods is a method that can be used to draw an image in chunk format to a given canvas.
+This method works by passing a reference to the canvas as the first argument, and then a chunk of the image as the second argument.
+I can also then use a custom pallet to set which color to draw for each index value.

 ```js
 // draw to a canvas